-Anesthesiologist Assistants must first complete a four-year college degree, taking a pre-medical curriculum with course work in general and organic chemistry, advanced college math, general and advanced biology, and physics.
+Anesthesiologist assistants must first complete a four-year college degree, taking a pre-medical curriculum with course work in general and organic chemistry, advanced college math, general and advanced biology and physics.

-The two-year, master’s level Anesthesiology Assistant training program focuses on course work that enhances basic science knowledge in physiology, pharmacology, anatomy, and biochemistry with special emphasis on the cardiovascular, respiratory, renal, nervous, and neuromuscular systems.
+The two-year, master’s level anesthesiologist assistant training program focuses on course work that enhances basic science knowledge in physiology, pharmacology, anatomy and biochemistry with special emphasis on the cardiovascular, respiratory, renal, nervous and neuromuscular systems.

 The clinical part of your program will provide you with experience in patient monitoring, anesthesia delivery systems, life support systems and patient assessment and in the skills needed to provide compassionate and quality care.
 During the clinical portion, students administer a minimum of 600 different anesthetics during a variety of surgeries.

-A solid grasp of safety protocols and effective communication skills are also essential to help the Anesthesiology Assistant excel as part of the treatment team.
+A solid grasp of safety protocols and effective communication skills are also essential to help the anesthesiologist assistant excel as part of the treatment team.